jmd-dk/concept/_sources/tutorial/gadget.rst.txt

 Note that the ``initial_conditions`` is set to the path of the generated snapshot when ``_gen`` is ``False``.

-The power spectra outputs of the CO\ *N*\ CEPT simulation will be dumped to ``output/tutorial`` as usual.
+The power spectrum outputs of the CO\ *N*\ CEPT simulation will be dumped to ``output/tutorial`` as usual.